Samsung/ONE/docs/howto/how-to-build-compiler.md

 ```

 Above steps will build all the modules in the compiler folder.
 There are modules that are currently
 not active.
-To buld only as of now active modules of the compiler, we provide a preset of modules
+To build only as of now active modules of the compiler, we provide a preset of modules
 to build with below command:
 ```
 $ ./nnas create-package --prefix $HOME/.local